avnet-iotconnect/iotc-azurertos-sdk/README.md

 * Ofast Optimization should not be enabled in the main project because of the AzureRTOS issue [#14](https://github.com/azure-rtos/samples/issues/14).
 Os (size) optimization has been tested in the the project.
+* It appears that ES-WIFI firmware is unable to connect to IP addresses ending with 0.
+The reported AT command error is "Invalid Address".
+Needs further investigating...